Two-round Ramsey games on random graphs: Proof of the 1-statements

 \section{Proof of the 1-statements}

 In this section, we prove our $1$-statements, establishing the upper bounds on $q(n;K_3,p)$ in Theorem~\ref{thm:main}.
 Our aim is to prove that, if $q\gg q(n;K_3,p)$, then a.a.s.\ \emph{no} $K_3$-free colouring of $G_{n,p}$ can be extended to the edges of an independent copy $G_{n,q}$ without creating monochromatic triangles.
-We will achieve this by showing that every $K_3$-free colouring of the edges of a typical $G_{n,p}$ results in many local obstructions -- individual edges or copies of $K_{1,2}$ what one cannot colour without introducing a monochromatic triangle, see Figure~\ref{fig:Crbbbb}.
-More precisely, we will show that there are either $\omega(q^{-1})$ such \emph{dangerous edges} or $\omega(q^{-2})$ such \emph{dangerous copies of $K_{1,2}$}.
+We will achieve this by showing that every $K_3$-free colouring of the edges of a typical $G_{n,p}$ results in many local obstructions -- individual edges or copies of $K_{1,2}$ that one cannot colour without introducing a monochromatic triangle, see Figure~\ref{fig:Crbbbb}.
+More precisely, we will show that there are either $\omega(q^{-1})$ such \emph{dangerous edges} or $\omega(q^{-2})$ such \emph{dangerous copies of $K_{1,2}$} in $K_n$.
 Standard probabilistic arguments will then show that a.a.s.\ at least one such local obstruction will appear in $G_{n,q}$, precluding the existence of a $K_3$-free extension of our colouring of $G_{n,p}$.
-In fact, with just a little more work, it will be enough for us to find either $\omega(q^{-1})$ copies of $C_{rrbb}$ or $\omega(q^{-2})$ copies of $C_{rbbbb}$.
+In fact, with just a little more work, it will be enough for us to find either $\omega(q^{-1})$ copies of $C_{rrbb}$, the $4$-cycle whose edges are coloured red, red, blue, blue, or $\omega(q^{-2})$ copies of $C_{rbbbb}$, the $5$-cycle with four edges coloured blue and one edge coloured red.